sampoves/thesis-analysis-shinyapps/README.md

 For the output *3 Distribution of ordinal variables*, the variables ``likert``, ``parkspot``, or ``timeofday`` can be placed on the x axis.
 In this setting, the user may choose the y axis for the output.
 All explanatory variables can be selected, the current selection for x axis excluded.

-This setting only affects the output *3 Distribution of ordinal variables*..
+This setting only affects the output *3 Distribution of ordinal variables*.

 #### Select inactive subdivisions